Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Numerical framework

 \section{Numerical framework}

-As explained in Section 2, each evolving surface is represented as a radial graph over the unit sphere.
-This representation is well suited to small nonspherical perturbations and allows efficient computation of geometric quantities on $S^2$.
-In the in-slice setting considered here, the mean curvature scalar $H$ is approximated using the standard expansion for a radial graph in Euclidean space
+As explained in Section 2.5, each evolving surface is represented as a radial graph over the unit sphere.
+In the time-flat setting, the evolution is governed by the scalar graph equation

-where $\Delta_{S^2}$ denotes the Laplacian on the unit sphere.
-This approximation is sufficient for the perturbative regime explored in this work and was validated against analytic results for round spheres and small deformations.